sifteo/thundercracker/docs/doxygen/src/gfx.md

 ![](@ref single-cube.png)

 The display on each Sifteo Cube is the star of the show.
-It's what sets Sifteo Cubes apart from dominos, Mahjongg tiles, and most other objects people love to pick up and touch and play with.
+It's what sets Sifteo Cubes apart from dominos, Mahjongg tiles, and most other tiny objects people love to pick up and touch and play with.

 Our displays are 128x128 pixels, with a color depth of 16 bits per pixel.
 This format is often called **RGB565**, since it uses 5 bits of information each to store the Red and Blue channels of each pixel, and 6 bits for Green.
 (The human eye is most sensitive to green, so we can certainly use an extra bit there!)